anrieff/geiger-counter/pc_software/scripts/Readme.md

 # Example workflow:

 1. Start your geiger counter so that it collects data.
 You may turn off the display to save power.
-2. Record when you started it.
+2. Write down when you started it.
 3. You can turn the device off when you want to stop gathering data (optional - you can also download data as-you-go).
 4. Connect the geiger counter to the PC using the UART converter (on Windows you may need to know which port number it got assigned to).
 5. Run the `download_log` script, e.g.: `./download_log.py -start 2020-04-10-16:35`